Emiroji/Subject-specific-modeling-by-domain-adaptation-for-the-estimation-of-subglottal-pressure-from-ACC/README.md

   doi = {https://doi.org/10.1016/j.bspc.2025.107681},
   author = {Emiro J. Ibarra and Julián D. Arias-Londoño and Juan I. Godino-Llorente and Daryush D. Mehta and Matías Zañartu}
 }

+## 📁 Data Availability

+The data used in this study were collected under institutional review board (IRB) protocols and are subject to strict privacy regulations.
+Due to these restrictions, the dataset cannot be publicly shared.